Graduate Information and Policies

 5. Graduate Assistantships and How to Apply

-Graduate Assistantships in music are available on a competitive basis to qualified applicants.
+Graduate assistantships in music are available on a competitive basis to qualified applicants.
 Terms of the award vary by area and extent of responsibilities but usually include a monthly stipend and graduate tuition remission.
 Applicants who wish to be considered for a graduate assistantship award are strongly encouraged to arrange an on-campus interview and audition.
 Since each area within the Department of Music has separate criteria for awarding assistantships, the student should contact the appropriate division head for details.
-Graduate teaching assistantships are currently awarded in the following areas: Jazz Studies (Dr. Andy Nevala, Director, 256/782-5883); University Bands (Kenneth G. Bodiford, Director, 256/782-5175); and Choral Activities (Dr. Eliezer Yanson, Jr., Director, 256/782-5544), and other areas, as determined by department head.
-Applications for assistantship awards are available at the Graduate Studies (256/782-5348) and online on the Graduate Studies website.
-Although applications are accepted at any time, it is recommended that they be submitted by February 1 for an award beginning in the Fall semester.
+Graduate teaching assistantships are currently awarded in the following areas: Jazz Studies (Dr. Andy Nevala, Director, 256/782-5883); University Bands (Dr. Jeremy Stovall, Director, 256/782-5175); and Choral Activities (Dr. Eliezer Yanson, Jr., Director, 256/782-5544), and other areas, as determined by the department head.
+Applications for assistantship awards are available at the Graduate Studies office (256/782-5348) and online on the Graduate Studies website.
+Although applications are accepted at any time, it is recommended that they be submitted by February 1st for an award beginning in the fall semester.
 Applications for admission to the Graduate Studies are also available at the same location and online.